-Recognized as a hardworking, creative and talented student, Brunson Stafford was selected as the assistant to the fashion editor of Charleston Magazine, who was also the creative director for Charleston Fashion Week.
-This allowed Brunson Stafford to produce editorial content within Charleston Magazine; from fashion shoots to fashion columns, as well has have a hands-on experience with Charleston Fashion Week by helping choose clothing to be shown at the fashion shows.
-This opportunity in college opened the doors of high-fashion to him, and his success with this venture led him to the bright lights of New York City and to a job as a Public Relations Account Coordinator with Seventh House PR.
+Recognized as a hardworking, creative and talented student, Mr. Stafford was selected as the assistant to the fashion editor of Charleston Magazine, who was also the creative director for Charleston Fashion Week.
+This allowed Mr. Stafford to produce editorial content within Charleston Magazine; from fashion shoots to fashion columns, as well has have a hands-on experience with Charleston Fashion Week by helping choose clothing to be shown at the fashion shows.
+This opportunity in college opened the doors of high-fashion to him, and his success with this venture led him to New York City and to a job as a Public Relations Account Coordinator with Seventh House PR.
 There he honed his skills as a writer by creating press releases and pitches; scouting and signing new businesses; coordinating participation in fashion trade shows, such as Coterie; managing RSVP lists and seating for Mercedes Benz Fashion Week and many other marketing and public relations activities.
 Among the brands he represented were Charlotte Ronson, GuiSHEM, ODD Molly, Victor de Souza, and Lublue, among others.

 Following his success with Seventh House, he moved to Sister Tribes where he assumed the Account Executive position of the fashion division, overseeing all clients’ press activity and directing fashion shows and client events for the agency.
 He worked with leading national and regional editors as well as broadcast, trade, and online media outlets by successfully pitching new press angles and securing press placements.
 He fully planned and organized seating and obtained pre and post press for designers for New York Fashion Week – totaling 10 shows and presentations a season for two years.
 Among the clients he worked with were Alax W. Diamond, LITKE, Margaux Lonnberg, Valentine Gauthier, Ivana Helsinki, HADRIA, and Electric Picks.
-Stafford’s dreams of having an impact on the world of high fashion were coming true.

 Through hard work, determination, creativity, and talent, Brunson Stafford has become a successful professional in the fashion industry.
 From a small town in South Carolina to the fabulous fashion capitols of New York and Paris, he has emerged as a marketing and branding expert in his field.